 North Yorkshire the home of the Forbidden Corner, York, Williams Den, Fountains Abbey and Niddfest.
-Here are 5 Reasons why you should visit Yorkshire with kids.
+Here are 5 Things to do in North Yorkshire with kids.

-*NB Post created in collaboration with Ingrid Flute’s Yorkshire Holiday Cottages
+*NB 5 Things to do in North Yorkshire Post created in collaboration with Ingrid Flute’s Yorkshire Holiday Cottages

 Built as a private folly, which then opened to the public.
 It’s set in woodland overlooking the stunning Yorkshire Dales, and there are amazing views from a number of places.
 It’s difficult to explain what its like without giving too much away as the beauty of the Forbidden Corner is the element of surprise.
 You might walk through a giant dragon’s mouth, and trigger an extremely loud burp?
 You might walk into a wood and be met with a stone plaque telling you there were three possible paths, with only one being the right one.
 The wrong path might involve dead ends and spurting water, before ending up right back where you started.